-Fair Value Useful life

-Identifiable intangible assets (in millions) (in years)
+Identifiable intangible assets Fair Value (in millions) Useful life (in years)

 Non-compete agreements \$3.0 2

 Trade names 20.0 Indefinite

 Developed technology 65.0 3

 Merchant relationships 210.0 10

 Channel relationships 3.0 10

 \$301.0

-Goodwill, \$339.9 million, represents the excess of the gross consideration transferred over the fair value of the underlying net tangible and identifiable intangible assets acquired.
+Goodwill recognized of \$339.9 million represents the excess of the gross consideration transferred over the fair value of the underlying net tangible and identifiable intangible assets acquired, of which \$279.2 million is expected to be deductible for tax purposes.
 Qualitative factors that contribute to the recognition of goodwill include certain intangible assets that are not recognized as separate identifiable intangible assets apart from goodwill.
-Intangible assets not recognized apart from goodwill consist primarily of the strong market position and the assembled workforce of Hawk Parent.